Iran and Red and Black Colonization

 "Iran and Red and Black Colonization".

-"Iran and Red and Black Colonization" (ایران و استعمار سرخ و سیاه) was an article written by "Ahmad Rashidi Motlagh" published in Ettela'at newspaper on 7 January 1978 (17 Dey 1356 SH or 2536 Shahanshahi).
+"Iran and Red and Black Colonization" (ایران و استعمار سرخ و سیاه) was an article written under the pseudonym "Ahmad Rashidi Motlagh" published in the Ettela'at newspaper on 7 January 1978 (17 Dey 1356 SH or 2536 Shahanshahi).
 The article was used to attack Ruhollah Khomeini, who later founded the Islamic Republic of Iran.
 It led to the 1978 Qom protest.

-Background and translated excerpt
+Background

 The hostilities between Iran and Iraq ended with a treaty proposed in 1975.
 Iranians were allowed to travel to Iraq in 1976.
-As result, many tapes and writings of the Ayatollah Khomeini, who was in exile in Iraq, were brought into Iran.
+As a result, many tapes and writings of the Ayatollah Khomeini, who was in exile in Iraq, were brought into Iran.
 Disapproval of the Shah was increasing in Iranian mosques.
 People were demanding that the Constitution of 1906/07 be fully restored.
-Articles in the constitution included: the right to free elections, a government responsible to the elected legislative body or the Majles, a Shah with limited authority, and a committee of Mujtahids to veto bills not deemed to be in accord with Muslim law.
+Articles in the constitution included: the right to free elections, a government responsible to the elected legislative body or the Majles, a Shah with limited authority, and a committee of mujtahids to veto bills not deemed to be in accord with Muslim law.

+In October 1977, the mysterious death of Khomeini's son Mostafa caused the people's dissatisfaction to grow, in part because journalists Nikki Keddie and Yann Richard attributed his death to SAVAK, Iran's secret police.